How glass breaks -- Damage explains the difference between surface and fracture energies in amorphous silica: Introduction

 Intriguingly, for silicate glasses, the archetypes of brittle materials, it has long been known that the measured fracture energy exceeds the surface free energy by a factor of ca. 5~\cite{Wiederhorn69,Rhee1977,Quinn2017}.
 The difference has been tentatively ascribed to plastic dissipation~\cite{marsh1964plastic,Wiederhorn69} but as it is difficult to experimentally evidence plasticity at this scale in an amorphous material, let alone quantify it (and also because it openly conflicts with the accepted notion of brittleness), the claim has remained controversial~\cite{lawn1980atomically} to these days: signs of plasticity at silica crack tips have been discounted~\cite{Guin2004} almost as soon as found~\cite{Celarie2003}.
 Worse still, standard models for plastic dissipation in cracks~\cite{Wei99} are inapplicable to silicates because their plasticity is essentially devoid of hardening~\cite{Kermouche16}.

-Faced with this conundrum, we focused on silica glass to investigate the rupture of brittle amorphous \EB{silicates} at the crossover between the atomic and the continuum scales.
-Previous atomic scale simulations have recognized the existence of an inelastic zone around the crack tip~\cite{Rountree2007,Rimsza2018}.
+Faced with this conundrum, we focused on silica glass to investigate the rupture of brittle amorphous silicates at the crossover between the atomic and the continuum scales.
+Previous atomic-scale simulations have recognized the existence of an inelastic zone around the crack tip \cite{Rountree2007,Rimsza2018} and have estimated its size; however, they did not provide a mechanical explanation for its origin, nor did they describe its structural signature.

 Here, we show that we can clearly separate the two contributions to the fracture energy : 1) the energy required for surface formation—accounting for bond breaking and atomic relaxation near the surface—, and 2) the energy due to structural rearrangements extending much deeper into the material, over a distance of approximately 20 \r{A}.
-We also show that the latter process is best described as damage rather than plasticity or nonlinear elasticity and that the ratio between the two contributions conforms to the experiments.
-This approach offers a fully consistent framework for understanding fracture in \EB{amorphous silica, an archetype of brittle materials}.
+We also show that the latter process is best described as damage rather than plasticity or nonlinear elasticity and that the relative contributions match the experimental results.
+This approach offers a fully consistent framework for understanding fracture in amorphous silica, an archetype of brittle materials whose fracture mechanisms exhibit unexpected complexity.

+While the macroscopic effect of crack-tip regularization is well known \cite{Irwin1958,Bazant1999,Leguillon2018,Molnar2020TAFMEC}, its spatial extent is rarely characterized due to the complexity of experimental observations and the fact that existing studies are mostly focused on highly inhomogeneous materials \cite{Cedolin1983,Brooks2013}.
+As a consequence, this paper is among the first to not only demonstrate the effect of this diffuse damage, but also to identify its spatial extent and provide a structural explanation for its existence.
+In doing so, it provides one of the first direct demonstrations of the diffuse damage concept employed in recently popular phase-field fracture techniques \cite{Bourdin2000,Ruffini2015}.